sayakbanerjee1999/Coding-Notes/README.md

 - https://www.youtube.com/c/Pepcoding/playlists - Pepcoding's DSA playlists

 ## Reach out:
-Feel free to connect to us and react out.
+Feel free to connect to us and reach out.
 We are here to help!
 Sayak Banerjee https://www.linkedin.com/in/sayak-banerjee-3668a9179
 Ishita Dasgupta https://www.linkedin.com/in/ishita-dasgupta-249937195/